Market Analysts see BlackBerry Limited [BB] gaining to $10. Time to buy?

 BB Stock Performance Analysis:

-BlackBerry Limited [BB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.48.
-With this latest performance, BB shares dropped by -13.36% in over the last four-week period, additionally plugging by 4.82% over the last 6 months – not to mention a rise of 112.36% in the past year of trading.
+BlackBerry Limited [BB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.33.
+With this latest performance, BB shares dropped by -14.67% in over the last four-week period, additionally plugging by 6.79% over the last 6 months – not to mention a rise of 116.22% in the past year of trading.

 Insight into BlackBerry Limited Fundamentals: